PHSKC-APDE/hyrule/example_workflow/_targets.md

     [targets](https://books.ropensci.org/targets/) and
     [`tarchetypes`](https://docs.ropensci.org/tarchetypes/) to
     orchestrate the linkage pipeline.
-A targets pipeline is a directed acyclic graph that articulates how inputs, intermediate steps, and outputs all interact/flow into each other.
+A targets pipeline is a directed acyclic graph that organizes how inputs, intermediate steps, and outputs all interact/flow into each other.
 Once the pipeline is specified, the targets package uses static code analysis (and other tricks) to determine how to keep the pipeline internally consistent